 Most of the days on were on dive boats for a good 30 to 45-minute travel to the dive site.
 Cell phone or internet just doesn’t seem to work well in the middle of the Pacific ocean.
 And, as far as diving, forget texting your sister back in Nebraska while you were on 60 feet hang dive surrounded by white tip sharks.
 Our vacations force you to unplug and relax regardless if you want or not.

 By the end of the two weeks, most of the clients were calmer, much more peaceful, and fully relaxed, dare I say blissful.
 I decided when I had time to blog about how important I thought the two week period was, then I started doing research.
 I found out my personal bliss was a scientific study.
 Researchers had discovered what I realized in Yap and Palau—two weeks of not working is better than one.

 Here are some facts from the American “Families and Work Institute” that could make you think differently about your vacation time:

 The two-week vacation:

-- The average number of the paid vacation days employee have is 16.6 days.
+- The average number of paid vacation days employees have is 16.6 days.
 The average taken is 14.6 days.